Who Is This Credit Card Best For?

 This card comes with several exceptional perks that might come in handy throughout your travels.
 Besides automatic Discoverist status and free annual hotel stays, you’ll also get:

-- Trip cancellation, interruption, and delay insurance: If a trip you paid for with your card is canceled or interrupted due to certain circumstances such as foul weather, you and your family could be reimbursed for up to $5,000 and for up to $500 if your trip is delayed.
+- Insurance coverage for trip cancellation, interruption, or delay: If a trip you paid for with your card is canceled or interrupted due to certain circumstances such as foul weather, you and your family members could be reimbursed for up to $5,000 and for up to $500 if your trip is delayed.

-- Coverage for lost or delayed luggage: Get up to $3,000 if you or a family member’s luggage is lost or damaged while on a trip paid for with this card.
-You’ll may also be reimbursed for incidentals up to $100 per day for five days if your luggage is delayed.
+- Insurance coverage for lost or delayed luggage: You’ll get up to $3,000 if you or your family member’s luggage is lost or damaged while on a trip you paid for with your card.
+You’ll also be reimbursed for incidentals for up to $100 per day for five days if your luggage is delayed.